jsallcock/pystark/README.md

 # pystark

-Calculate lineshapes for the hydrogen Balmer series.
+Spectral lineshapes for the hydrogen Balmer series.
 Four line models are implemented.
+Not optimised!

 Authorship: